aleen42/PersonalWiki/Programming/JavaScript/tc39/stage4/stage4.md

 >
 > https://github.com/tc39/Array.prototype.includes

-Sometimes we may need to detect whether an array has am expected element:
+Sometimes we may need to detect whether an array has an expected element:

 ```js
 /** without it before */